As an amazon associate, we earn from qualifying purchases.

 The most important part of making your horse’s Halloween costume is making sure that you can enjoy it with your horse.
 Understandably, horses are often unsettled when asked to wear unusual Halloween costumes, or be ridden by a rider costume.
 To work proactively with this issue, you’ll want to begin preparing your horse – preferably weeks in advance – for the special equipment you will be riding in when in costume.

-Training a horse for barding
+Training a horse to wear barding

 The barding described in this article includes straps are on the hindquarters – a particularly unsettling thing for many horses.
 Expect that this will require special training.
 You should ride your horse in the barding before the costumed exhibition, but I recommend starting sooner.